ICC sentences Sudan militia-leading ‘axeman’ Rahman to 20 years

 Defence lawyers had asked for a seven-year jail term.

-The court noted that the time Abd al-Rahman has spent in detention – from the date of his surrender on June 9, 2020, until the date of the judgment – will be deducted from his sentence.
+The court noted that the time Abd al-Rahman has spent in detention – from the date of his surrender on June 9, 2020, until the date of the judgement – will be deducted from his sentence.

 ‘Desperate’